cultivate-hfc/gfc-api-docs/source/includes/_consensus_history.md

 --------- | ------- | -----------
-id | integer | The id of the consensus history record answer_id | integer | The answer that this record pertains to question_id | integer | The answer that this record pertains to prediction_set_id | integer | The prediction set that caused the consensus change consensus_at | datetime | The time at which this was the consensus for the answer strategy | string | The aggregation algorithm used to calculate the value
+id | integer | The id of the consensus history record answer_id | integer | The answer that this record pertains to question_id | integer | The question that this record pertains to discover_question_id | integer | The discover question that this record pertains to prediction_set_id | integer | The prediction set that caused the consensus change consensus_at | datetime | The time at which this was the consensus for the answer strategy | string | The aggregation algorithm used to calculate the value